googleapis/google-cloud-ruby/google-cloud-error_reporting/OVERVIEW.md

 ## Additional information

-Stackdriver Error Reporting can be configured to use gRPC's logging.
+Error Reporting can be configured to use gRPC's logging.
 To learn more, see the[Logging guide](LOGGING.md).